dbos-inc/dbos-docs/docs/cloud-tutorials/byod-management.md

 This feature is currently only available to [DBOS Pro or Enterprise](https://www.dbos.dev/pricing) subscribers.
 :::

-### Link Your Database to DBOS Cloud
+### Linking Your Database to DBOS Cloud

-DBOS Cloud works with any Postgres database as long as it is accessible and properly set up.
-First, DBOS Cloud uses a `dbosadmin` role to manage your application deployments and schema migrations.
+To bring your own PostgreSQL database instance to DBOS Cloud, you must first create a role DBOS Cloud can use to deploy and manage your apps.
-You need to create a `dbosadmin` role in your Postgres instance that has the `LOGIN`, `CREATEDB` and `CREATEROLE` privileges:
+This role must be named `dbosadmin` and must have the `LOGIN`, `CREATEDB` and `CREATEROLE` privileges:

 ```sql
 CREATE ROLE dbosadmin WITH LOGIN CREATEDB CREATEROLE PASSWORD <password>;
 ```

-Next, link your Postgres instance to DBOS Cloud.
+Next, link your database instance to DBOS Cloud, entering the password for the `dbosadmin` role when prompted.
-You must choose a database instance name which is 3 to 16 characters long and contains only lowercase letters, numbers and underscores.
+You must choose a database instance name that is 3 to 16 characters long and contains only lowercase letters, numbers and underscores.
-You will need this database instance name when you register applications.
-Run this command and enter the password for the `dbosadmin` role when prompted.

 ```shell
 npx dbos-cloud db link <database-instance-name> -H <database-hostname> -p <database-port>